bok-/sqlite-data-with-traits/README.md

   * [Community](#Community)
   * [License](#License)

+>[!NOTE]
+>This package is a fork of [sqlite-data](https://github.com/pointfreeco/sqlite-data) with additional traits for opt-in features, making it more _composable_.
+Upstream is merged sporadically.
+>
+>### Why does this fork exist?
+>
+>[Point-Free](https://www.pointfree.co) make good software and tools, but often their packages come with dependencies on the rest of the Point-Free ecosystem for entirely optional behaviour.
+So even if you don't want or need those dependencies, you have them anyway.
+Wrapping optional behaviour in traits is easy, but unfortunately there are bugs in Xcode (up to and including 26.0) and it doesn't respect default enabled traits.
+So were Point-Free to accept a PR with these traits it would be a backwards-incompatible change as far as Xcode is concerned, hence this fork.
+>
+> To run unit tests successfully for this package you will need to enable several traits:
+>
+>```swift
+>swift test --enable-all-traits
+>```

+>[!IMPORTANT]
+>Without traits, this package relies solely on Apple's [Observation framework](https://developer.apple.com/documentation/observation) and its integration with SwiftUI.
+Observation requires iOS 17+, macOS 14+ tvOS 17+, and watchOS 10+.
+>If you need to support earlier versions than this include the `SQLiteDataPerception` trait, which will enable support for Point-Free's [Perception framework](https://github.com/pointfreeco/swift-perception) which will lower the minimum required versions to iOS 13+, macOS 10.15+, tvOS 13+ and watchOS 7+.

 ## Learn more

 This library was motivated and designed over the course of many episodes on